LarryWonss/OpenCore-0.6.6-for-Z390-elite-Hackintosh-Big-Sur-11.2.1/README.md

+> @AdoniCroft | All EFI files(Clover EFI & OpenCore EFI files) are tested.

 ## OpenCore 0.6.5 EFI Files for Hackintosh with Gigabyte Z390 Arous Elite MB with Catalina 10.15.7

-> This EFI files suitable for Gigabyte Z390 Arous Elite with macOS Catalina 10.15.7
+> This EFI files suitable for Gigabyte Z390 Arous Elite with macOS Catalina 10.15.7, this EFI file with OpenCore can be used is Big Sur(have tested) as well.

 ### Hardware list